 The guns-and-butter analogy conveys the crux of the ongoing argument regarding priorities in national spending.
 “Guns” represents expenditures on the military and defense; whereas “butter” symbolizes investment in the production of goods and services for domestic consumption.

 The “either-or” nature of the guns-and-butter debate was probably most blatantly expressed during the rise of the National Socialist (Nazi) Party in Germany.
 In 1936, Minister of Propaganda Joseph Goebbels stated, “We can do without butter, but, despite all our love of peace, not without arms.
 One cannot shoot with butter, but with guns.”
 His argument was bolstered by Hermann Göring, who said, “Guns will make us powerful; butter will only make us fat.”
+Really, no choice

 In California, we don’t have to choose whether to be fat or powerful.
 We’re already seen as being fat, and we lost any power that we might once have had a long time ago.
 I’m using “fat” in the economic sense, as in “we have lots of money to burn.”
 And our “power” at the ballot box has been usurped by gerrymandering and a legislature that is determined to “trim the fat” of the voters.